oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 1. From your Autonomous Database console select Database Actions SQL worksheet
 ![alt text](images/sqlworksheet.png)
-2. Login as VECTOR user and create the crendetial
+2. Login as VECTOR user and create the crendetial, make sure the private key is on one line.
 3. Create a table named *MY\_BOOKS* in the VECTOR schema.
 We will use this table to load the original PDF file as a BLOB.
 Copy the code snippet to the SQL worksheet and click **Run**.

     ```